 This company responds to an expanding portfolio of existing products due to changes in applications and formulations, introduces new orphan drugs and supports overseas companies entering the Japanese market.

-Inquiries are increasing on an annual basis as a solutions business no other company can match, and we expect a return to profitability in fiscal 2020.
-As we approach fiscal 2021, we will strive to further improve efficiency and secure profits.
+Inquiries are increasing on an annual basis as a solutions business no other company can match, lifting earnings into the black.